Medically reviewed by Kristin Hall, FNP

 Psychotherapy.
 Anxiety often improves with online psychotherapy.
 Common forms of therapy used to treat anxiety disorders include cognitive behavioral therapy (CBT) and exposure therapy.

 Lifestyle changes and techniques.
 Making changes to your lifestyle, such as reducing your exposure to stressful situations, may help you manage anxiety.
 These may be made in combination with the use of medication or therapy.
-Our guide to coping with anxiety lists techniques and lifestyle changes that you can use to control your anxiety symptoms and improve your quality of life.

 Support groups.
 Many people with anxiety find that joining an online support group helps them to deal with their symptoms and stay focused on making progress.